Learning & Curriculum

+In Fall 2021, course delivery will return primarily to in-person instruction.
 Details of course delivery, including meeting times and remote aspects, are designated in Banner's Open Course List and outlined in course syllabi.
-Not all courses are available online; students may need to adjust their schedules to take all of their courses remotely.
-No special permission is needed to take courses online.
 Visit the Registrar's Office website for descriptions of high-level categories for course delivery.

-William & Mary students who need accessibility accommodations to fully participate in the spring semester, in campus housing, curricular offerings or other areas, should contact the Office of Student Accessibility Services.
+William & Mary students who need accessibility accommodations to fully participate in campus housing, curricular offerings or other areas should contact the Office of Student Accessibility Services.
 Staff members in that office are experienced in supporting students who have accessibility needs, including students who are immunocompromised.
 We will work with students and their faculty members as appropriate, to promote their success.